PBC48/ECE-3400-Fall-2018/docs/Milestone1.md

 ### Line Sensor Update

-We used QRE1113 line sensors, which work by transmitting and then detecting IR light that reflects back to the phototransistor on the sensor.
-We used digital pins to detect how long it takes to charge the phototransistor -- the return values indicate a light or dark surface.
+We used QRE1113 line sensors, which work by transmitting and then detecting IR light that reflects back to a phototransistor on the sensor.
 These sensors are mounted at the front of the robot facing downward, with the sensors only a few centimeters above the ground to maximize sensor accuracy.

-Our first design idea used three line sensors -- two for staying on the line and a third for detecting intersections.
+Our first design idea used three line sensors: two for staying on the line, and a third for detecting intersections.
 In our final implementation, we were able to use software to perform all the required tasks using only two sensors.
-We also positioned the sensors further apart than they were in our initial design so that they wouldn't trigger as often and the robot would make fewer adjustments to stay on the line.
+We then positioned the sensors further apart than they were in our initial design so that they wouldn't trigger as often and the robot would make fewer adjustments to stay on the line.
 This hardware update helped improve the robot's navigation speed and smoothness.

 <figure>
     <img src="https://raw.githubusercontent.com/PBC48/ECE-3400-Fall-2018/master/docs/images/milestone1/20180913_204620.jpg" width="800"/>